sjneph/cutnm/README.md

 </code>
 </pre>

-result.txt will contain the subset of columns in first-table.txt in the same order they appear in second-table.txt
+result.txt will contain the subset of columns in first-table.txt in the same order as they appear in second-table.txt

 Some of the extra bits of awk and tr are just to give a little flavor to common problems.